 The Legal Action Center is the only non-profit law and policy organization in the United States whose sole mission is to fight discrimination against people with histories of addiction, HIV/AIDS, or criminal records, and to advocate for sound public policies in these areas.

-For three decades, LAC has worked to combat the stigma and prejudice that keep these individuals out of the mainstream of society.
+For four decades, LAC has worked to combat the stigma and prejudice that keep these individuals out of the mainstream of society.
 The Legal Action Center is committed to helping people reclaim their lives, maintain their dignity, and participate fully in society as productive, responsible citizens.

 LAC works to reduce alcohol and drug addiction and abuse by providing legal assistance to people in recovery or still suffering from addiction.
 LAC also works with programs that serve them to fight discrimination and violations of privacy, and conducts public policy advocacy and research to expand treatment, prevention and research and promote other sound policies.